shawn-peng/DecoyFree-MSFDR/README.md

 # Decoy-Free FDR Estimation for Mass-Spectrometry

-A package to estimate FDR in mass-spectrometry searching results using decoy-free approach
+This a package to estimate FDR in mass-spectrometry searching results from search engines using decoy-free approach.
+This software will analyze the matching scores output from the search engining.

 ## Install